 For the first 18 months of running Brighton Digital Women we were entirely self funded.
 Sure, we didn’t mind spending our money on prosecco and snacks.
-That’s not much different from normal.
-But the time came to register ourselves as a not for profit business and start to formalise our reason for existing and support our goals and objectives alongside like-minded, digitally excellent businesses in Brighton.
+That’s not much different from normal!
+However, the time came to register ourselves as a not for profit business and formalise our reason for existing.
+This is so we could support our goals and objectives alongside like-minded, digitally excellent businesses in Brighton.

 We called and they came!